ApplyBoard

 • Combining multiple smaller scholarships is common

-Top 10 Scholarships for International Students in Canada
+Top 10 Scholarships in Canada International Students (2026)

 Scholarship Amount Duration Key Eligibility URL